Optional Syllabus Statements

 The following statements have been developed by campus bodies for optional inclusion in syllabi.
 All are continually vetted for consistency with university policy and updated.
 Faculty with questions about these policies should contact Academic Affairs.

 Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Dean of Students, 324 Plemmons Student Union, for a list of resources and support.
-The ASU Food Pantry and Free Store is a free resource with pantry and personal care items, located in the Office of Sustainability on the bottom floor of East Hall.
+The Mountaineer Food Hub and Free Store is a free resource with pantry and personal care items, located in the Office of Sustainability on the bottom floor of East Hall.
+There are also other campus pantries in the following locations: Belk Library, College of Education, Garwood Hall, Leon Levine, and College Access and Success in DD Dougherty.
 Furthermore, please notify the professor if you are comfortable in doing so.
 This will enable him/her to assist you with finding the resources you may need.

 Public Sharing of Course Materials